Trying to create an eye-catching design is every designer’s goal. Sometimes simply choosing a contrasting color isn’t the best solution.

 There are many different ways to make text or objects stand out by adding effects to them and making things glow can be one of the easiest solutions because there are ready-to-use effects available.

 In this tutorial, I’m going to show you three easy ways to make different types of glow effects in Adobe Illustrator.
+You can use the same way to make text or objects glow.

 Table of Contents